LusunHCI/7cups-summer/data/nlu.md

 - Tell me about your sex life
 - Sup
 - How's it hanging
+- You'd better not.
+You will regret if you do that.

 ## intent: closing
 - No problem darling! i do have to leave now